AJResearchGroup/plinkr/README.md

 When it moves to CRAN, the `install` and `uninstall` functions will move to a non-CRAN package, as these functions violate CRAN policy.

+### Can plinkr handle SNPs with three or four alleles?

+No. PLINK cannot, so plinkr cannot.